 In college, Moore continued his academic and athletic dominance.
 A constant on the Dean's List, he was also an outstanding member of the Panther basketball team where his shooting abilities were often reflected in single game scoring highs ranging from 40-50 points.
 After earning a bachelor of science degree in mathematics in 1989, Moore enjoyed a brief stint playing with former Harlem Globetrotter Hubert "Geese" Ausbie and his "Geese Ausbie All-Stars."

-Dr. Moore began his teaching career as a teaching associate while pursuing a Master of Science degree in mathematics at Arkansas State University.
-In 1990, he accepted a full-time teaching position at East Arkansas Community College (EACC).
-During his final year at EACC, he was chosen as the Distinguished Professor of the Year.
+When the prospect of playing basketball professionally began to dim, Moore became a teaching associate and pursued a master's degree in mathematics at Arkansas State University.
+In 1990, he accepted a teaching position at East Arkansas Community College in Forrest City, Ark., where, in his final year of service, he was selected as Distinguished Professor of the Year.

 In 1994, Moore left Arkansas to join the faculty of Indian River State College in Fort Pierce, Fl., and for a time, coached the college's women's basketball team.
 Within a nine-year period at Indian River – which saw him earn a doctorate in mathematics from Florida Institute of Technology – he held a variety of faculty roles until he was promoted to Vice President of Student Affairs, a position he held for seven years.
 In 2010, Dr. Moore joined the administration of Tyler Junior College in Tyler, Texas, as Executive Vice President.
 In 2012, he was proud to be named as the 13th president of his alma mater, Philander Smith College.

 A devoted family man, Dr. Moore and his wife Sequoyah, an elementary school educator, are the parents of a son, 9-year-old Johnathan, and daughter, 2-year-old Jayna.
 The family resides in west Little Rock.